-Prescription Medication- Giving medicine to students during school hours shall be discouraged and restricted to necessary medication that cannot be given on an alternative schedule.
+- Prescription Medications -Giving medicine to students during school hours shall be discouraged and restricted to necessary medication that cannot be given on an alternative schedule.
 Before a student can receive a prescription medication at school, there must be a doctor's order on file at the school.
 To receive medication at school, either the physician must complete and sign the medication order form (provided by the school), or the prescription label may serve as physician order.
 The medication must have a label affixed by the pharmacy, with date of filling, prescription number, the physician's name, student's name, and name and dosage of the prescribed medication.
-Any changes in the type of medication, dosage, time given or procedure requires the physician to complete a new form and be on file at the school.

-Non-Prescription Medication: Northwestern School will maintain a stock of over the counter medications.
-The parent or guardian must complete a written medication permission form in order for these medications to be available for their student.
-All non-prescription medication will be given by the school nurse or designated school staff according to manufacturer's instruction.
+Any changes in the type of mediation, dosage, time given, or procedure requires the physician to complete a new form and be on file at the school. - Non Prescription Medications The school provides some over-the-counter (OTC) medication.
+At the beginning of the year, you will receive a permit which specifies which medications are available.
+You must sign a permit if you want your student to take any of the OTC medications.
+No medication will be given without a signed permit.
+All OTC medications will not be dispensed in excess of the manufacturer's recommended dosage.
+If it is necessary for a child to take a daily non-prescription medication or a dosage above recommendations, a request from the parent/guardian and also a request from the physician must be provided.
+If you prefer to supply the OTC medication, it must be in the original container.
+Parents are not to send any medication in envelopes, plastic wrap, lunch boxes, etc. Medications must be transported by the parent/guardian to the school unless other arrangements have been made with the school nurse or administration